encukou/snake-workshop/lessons/beginners/install-editor/index.md

 * [Kate]({{ subpage_url('kate') }}) - is usually found on systems with the KDE environment.

 There are also other editors for which we have guides or have recommended in older versions of these materials.
-If you decide to use one of them, you won't make a mistake.
+It's perfectly fine to use one of them.
+And if you already have your favorite editor - Vim, Emacs, Geany, etc., use that one.

 * [Notepad++]({{ subpage_url('notepad-plus-plus') }}) - an undemanding editor for Windows suitable for slower computers

-If you already have your favorite editor - Vim, Emacs, Geany, etc., use that one:

-[Others]({{ subpage_url('others') }}) - If you have a different editor, make sure it is correctly set up.
+* [Others]({{ subpage_url('others') }}) - If you have a different editor, make sure it is correctly set up.

 ### IDE